Sign in to the members' area to edit your profile, submit a document and enjoy your member benefits

-By Standards (with a capital "S") we refer to International (ISO), European (EN) and British Standards (BS).
-It must be understood that Standards are designed for voluntary use and do not impose any regulations.
 However, laws and regulations may refer to certain Standards and make compliance with them compulsory.
 Certainly, non-compliance with Standards is a major issue when legal procedures take place, and observance and compliance with Standards is essential.

-There are many Standards around - in UK there are more than 27,000 BS Standards.
+There are many Standards around – in the UK there are more than 27,000 BS Standards.
 Many are derived from (and equal to) EN Standards.
 If an EN Standard is published then it has to become a BS Standard within generally 6 months.

 BS (EN, ISO) Standards have to be purchased from British Standards shop (BSI) - The BDA cannot provide them owing to copyright.